RKrokson/microsoft-foundry-baseline-landing-zone/README.md

    | :computer: | Unless otherwise noted, the following steps are performed from the jump box or from your VPN-connected workstation.
 The instructions are written as if you are a Windows jump box.
 Adjust accordingly if using a Linux virtual machine. |
    | :--------: | :------------------------- |

-2. Open PowerShell from the Terminal app.
+1. Open PowerShell from the Terminal app.
 Log in and select your target subscription.

    ```powershell
    az login
    az account set --subscription xxxxx
    ```
-   You will need to install [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&pivots=winget#install-or-update) if using the provided jumpbox server.
-Example with winget:
+   If your jump box doesn't have the Azure CLI installed, [Install the Azure CLI using winget](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?view=azure-cli-latest&pivots=winget#install-or-update) if using the provided jump box server.

    ```powershell
    winget install --exact --id Microsoft.AzureCLI
    ```

-3. Set the base name to the same value it was when you deployed the resources.
+1. Set the base name to the same value it was when you deployed the resources.

    ```powershell
    $BASE_NAME="<exact same value used before>"
    ```

-4. Generate some variables to set context within your jump box.
+1. Generate some variables to set context within your jump box.

    *The following variables align with the defaults in this deployment.
 Update them if you customized anything.*